top of page

 However, after lengthy legal proceedings, it was agreed that the Yarmouth & Norwich Railway would serve this station.

-In 1883 the Great Eastern railway opened the Norwich to Great Yarmouth route via Acle.
+In 1883 the Great Eastern Railway opened the Norwich to Great Yarmouth route via Acle.

 Berney Arms.